xotypeco/big_shoulders/README.md

 ## Change log

+updated as of 04/17/2020

+added Big Shoulders Stencil version 1.0

+added Big Shoulders Inline version 1.0

+Updated Big Shoulders to version 1.1

+note that v1.0 of Big Shoulders Stencil & Inline contain the same changes introduced in Big Shoulders v1.1

+corrected Polish diacritics (many thanks to Cathy Kwiatkowski)

+removed case-sensitive combining marks

+corrected positioning of all combining marks

+corrected lowercase d, l and t with caron

+added tf ligature

+added rectangle for Chicago Design System logotypes, can be invoked with discretionary ligatures turned on and typing CHIRECT

+added six pointed star glyph as an alternate method of invoking the Chicago star

+added filled rectangle glyph to invoke Chicago rectangle

+updated bar glyph to better work in context of Chicago departmental acronyms

 updated as of 08/14/2019

 changed keyboard combo to get a Chicago star. now you type CHISTAR (making sure discretionary ligatures are turned on). your application should automatically replace it with a six-pointed star.